 Students may enroll in any of seven ABA-approved courses, including the legal internship program, to earn up to six credit hours during our four-week Dublin program.
 Two of these courses are two-credit courses, offered five days per week for four weeks.
-Four other courses are one-credit courses offered over a one- or two-week period.
+Four other courses are one-credit courses offered over a two-week period.

 Approximately half of the students who enroll in the Dublin program choose to enroll in four-credit hours of coursework or courses in combination with an internship, and the remainder choose to enroll in five- or six-credit hours.
 Students may not enroll in more than three classes during a two-week period.